Buy Moon Atlanta

-Price: $16.99 USD
+Price: $17.99 USD

-Price: $9.99 USD
+Price: $11.99 USD

-Skilled writer and journalist Tray Butler offers up his best advice on Atlanta—from the bustling financial Downtown district to the historical draw of Sweet Auburn and the fabulous food and arts of Decatur.
-Butler includes unique trip strategies for a variety of travelers, such as The Two-Day Best of Atlanta and Food to Please the Soul.
-Including expert coverage of Centennial Olympic Park, the Martin Luther King Jr. National Historic Site, the World of Coca-Cola, and Zoo Atlanta, Moon Atlanta gives travelers the tools they need to create a more personal and memorable experience.
+Butler offers unique trip strategies for a variety of travelers, such as “The Two-Day Best of Atlanta” and “New South, Old Flavors.”
+Including expert coverage of the Martin Luther King Jr. National Historic Site, the Atlanta Botanical Garden, the World of Coca-Cola, and Zoo Atlanta, Moon Atlanta gives travelers the tools they need to create a more personal and memorable experience.

 Tray Butler grew up north of Atlanta in the foothills of the Blue Ridge Mountains.
 Although drawing pictures of Peanuts characters was an early and demanding preoccupation, he drifted into writing detective stories around age nine and soon became an obsessive journal keeper.
 This pre-adolescent interest in storytelling led directly to a journalism major at the University of Georgia.